bonganim911/FunctionalTestingDemo/README.md

 ## Step by Step installations of dependencies
 ### Android Setup
 - Android SDK (http://developer.android.com/sdk/index.html).
-Once you download the file and unzip Once done, update the system variable to include sdk as well. export ANDROID_HOME=/Users/bonganimthembu/Development/SDK export PATH =${PATH}:$ANDROID_HOME/tools:$ANDROID_HOME/platform-tools
+Once you download the file and unzip Once done, update the system variable to include sdk as well, Below is an example on how I do mine: export ANDROID_HOME=/Users/bonganimthembu/Development/SDK export PATH =${PATH}:$ANDROID_HOME/tools:$ANDROID_HOME/platform-tools
 - Launch the SDK manager to download relevant files to create an emulator and run the virtual device.